yashsahugtx/skype-docs/Skype/Skype-For-Business-Bot-Framework/docs/Overview.md

 ## Feature Support

 - **Messages :**
-Your bot can send plain text, HTML, and emoticons to a user or group.
-Users can send rich text, HTML, and emoticons to your bot.
+Your bot can send plain text, Markdown, and emoticons to a user or group.
+Users can send rich text, and emoticons to your bot.
+Some Skype for Business clients may not support Markdown or HTML rendering, so bot messages will fallback to text on those clients.
 - **Typing indicator :**
 Your bot can send a typing indicator using the [C# SDK](https://docs.botframework.com/en-us/csharp/builder/sdkreference/), [Node.js SDK](https://docs.botframework.com/en-us/node/builder/chat-reference/modules/_botbuilder_d_.html) or [REST API](https://docs.botframework.com/en-us/restapi/connector/#navtitle) to tell the user that the bot is preparing to respond, for example when processing a request.
 - **Basic format:**